aws-samples/docker-ecr-actions-workflow/README.md

 - A Github Repository created
 - Terraform v1 or above installed and configured.
 - An S3 bucket for the Terraform Backend
+- A DynamoDB table for Terraform State Locking and consistency.
+The table must have a partition key named LockID with type of String.
+If not configured, state locking will be disabled.

 ## Setup
 - Dockerfile and any build-related data